 Our bylaws provide that the board of directors shall consist of one or more members as determined by our board of directors or stockholders.
-The board of directors has currently set the number of directors at seven.
-The board of directors recommends the six director nominees named in this proxy statement for election at our 2018 annual stockholder meeting.
-If all the nominees are elected, the number of directors will be set at six effective at the adjournment of the meeting.
-The directors elected at the meeting will hold office until our 2019 annual stockholder meeting and until their successors are duly elected and qualified or their earlier removal or resignation.
+Our board of directors has currently set the number of directors at six and recommends the six director nominees named in this proxy statement for election at our 2022 annual stockholder meeting.
+The directors elected at the meeting will hold office until our 2023 annual stockholder meeting and until their successors are duly elected and qualified or their earlier removal or resignation.

-All of the nominees are currently members of our board of directors whose terms will expire at the 2018 annual meeting.
-Ms. Elisabeth C. Fisher, currently a member of the board of directors, is not standing for reelection as a director.
+All of the nominees are currently members of our board of directors whose terms will expire at the 2022 annual meeting.
 All of the nominees have agreed to serve if elected.
 If any nominee is not available for election at the meeting, your shares will be voted FOR an alternate nominee to be selected by the board of directors, unless you withhold authority to vote for such unavailable nominee.
 The board of directors believes that all of its nominees will be available for election at the meeting and will serve if elected.